Eleven-am/authorizer/README.md

     const post = await this.prisma.post.findUnique({ where: { id } });
     if (!post) throw new NotFoundException();

-    // You can use the ability to check permissions programmatically if (ability.can(Action.Update, post)) {
+    if (ability.can(Action.Update, post)) {
       return this.prisma.post.update({
         where: { id },